Eczbek/xieite/docs/namespaces/system/segmentation_fault.md

 &nbsp;

 ## Description
-Creates a segmentation fault.
+Causes a segmentation fault.
 Why would you use this?

 &nbsp;